MSPaintIDE/MSPaintIDE/README.md

 _Note: All options are saved in a file named options.txt in the same directory of your jar, to keep you from re choosing everything every restart_

+   Once you have all of the options set, you can be free to program in MS Paint, saving to the file you set earlier.
+The font must be in font size **16**, with the font family being **Verdana**.
+If people are super interested in this (Which I doubt, but who knows) I would make it support more fonts, but right now that's not a top priority.

 ## Screenshots
 ![](https://rubbaboy.me/images/ihwxt7y)